crazybass81/T-Developer/README.v1.0.md

 # T-Developer v1.0

-This is the v1.0 release of T-Developer, a system that automates software development tasks using AI.
-This version runs entirely on EC2 without AWS Lambda dependencies.
+T-Developer is an AI-powered development assistant that automates software development tasks using natural language requests.

 ## Architecture